 So, Flask or Django?

-There is no definitive answer to which system is better, as both systems give huge possibilities of the open-source system at your disposal.
+There is no definitive answer to which system – Flask vs. Django is – better, as both systems give huge possibilities of the open-source system at your disposal.
 The choice solely depends on your needs and variables such as project complexity, team structure, working style and priorities.

 Django is a secure, popular, consistent system that provides you with everything you need to get started and deliver a product quickly.
 Django has all the tools in one place, takes the hassle out of many things, and is suitable for larger teams, even less experienced ones.
 Its downsides are its limitations - this framework will be too cramped for more creative, experienced developers who like unusual solutions.
 Django won't help you understand how many elements of your application work, because it will simply do them for you - it's convenient, but it doesn't give you the full insight.